jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) A failure to ensure that the securing or containing of the load was in such a manner that it could not fall or escape from the vehicle occurred without fault on the defendant's part.
 (3) If the court is satisfied that a load has fallen or escaped from the vehicle or a vehicle being towed by the vehicle, it is to be presumed that the operator of the vehicle has not ensured that the load was secured or contained in such a manner that it could not fall or escape from the vehicle, unless the falling or escaping of the load occurred without fault on the defendant's part.
 (4) In proceedings for an offence against section 42, the court must, in determining whether or not the operator of a vehicle has been at fault, have regard to any of the following provisions if the court considers the operator was or should have been aware of them:
-  (a) Until the close of 30 June 2009, unless the provisions are sooner revoked, the provisions of any code of practice issued by the Authority (or any amendment or addition to any such code):
+  (a) Until the close of 30 June 2009, unless the provisions are sooner revoked, the provisions of any code of practice issued by the Agency (or any amendment or addition to any such code):
   (b) The provisions of the rules.

 **Commencement of proceedings**

 ### 135 Offences punishable summarily
 (1) Offences against this Act are punishable on summary conviction except where this Act otherwise provides.
-(1A) Every information for an offence against Part 6A or Part 6B must be laid by the Director or an enforcement officer.
+(1A) Every information for an offence against Part 6A or Part 6B must be laid by the Agency or an enforcement officer.
 (1B) In the absence of proof to the contrary it is presumed that every information for an offence against Part 6A or Part 6B has been laid by a person authorised to do so under subsection (1A).
 (2) A District Court presided over by 2 or more Justices of the Peace or 1 or more Community Magistrates has jurisdiction in respect of any summary offence under Part 5 or Part 6, or under any regulations made under this Act (other than regulations relating to heavy motor vehicles), that is not punishable by imprisonment.